lightly-ai/lightly/docs/source/getting_started/platform.rst

 Authentication Token
 -----------------------------------

-In order to authenticate yourself on the platform when using the pip package we provide you with an authentication token.
+To authenticate yourself on the platform when using the pip package we provide you with an authentication token.
 You can retrieve it when creating a new dataset or when clicking on your account (top right)-> preferences on the